silverstripe/cwp/docs/en/developer.md

 ### Customising parameters to wkhtmltopdf

-Sometimes you'll need to override the default parameters to `wkhtmltopdf` to customise the PDF export, such as change the way the table of contents displays.
+Sometimes you'll need to override the default parameters to `wkhtmltopdf` to customise the PDF export, such as change the way the table of contents will display.

 `BasePage_Controller` contains a method called `generatePDF()` is responsible for exporting the currently viewed page into an HTML file, then passing it along to the `wkhtmltopdf` binary for conversion into a PDF file.